Coronavirus infection and fever

 - The NSAIDs, particularly ibuprofen, are considered to have more antiinflammatory properties than acetaminophen, and may carry additional risks of promoting

-- Multiorgan inflammation (PIMS) is very rare, occurring 2-4 weeks after asymptomatic infection, especially at the age of 8-12, with a very different course.
+- Multiorgan inflammation (PIMS/MISC) is very rare, occurring 2-4 weeks after asymptomatic infection, especially at the age of 8-12, with a very different course.
 Typical symptoms include high fever, weakness, lethargy, drowsiness, non-exudative conjunctivitis, lymph node swelling, cracked lips, skin rash (non-blanching), diarrhea, abdominal pain, if worsening: edema, increased breathing and heart rate.
 By recording the child's symptoms and parameters into the application, the caregiver can find out if this is an urgent condition.